opensearch-project/ml-commons/docs/model_access_control.md

 For example:
 * For a model group created by User1 with IT backend_role, only User1, User2, and admin can register new versions.
 User3 and User4 cannot register/access versions of this model group
 * For a private model group of User1, only User1 or admin will be able to create new versions.
-For any other user, above exception will be thrown.
+For any other user, exception will be thrown.
 * For a public model group of User1, any user can register a version.